 Analysis of needs is an essential aspect of providing sensitive and appropriate support for children and young people in education.
-This involves staff and key adults working with the SENCo to develop a clear picture of the child or young person’s strengths and needs.
+This involves staff and key adults working with the SENCO to develop a clear picture of the child or young person’s strengths and needs.

 The following prompt questions may help you with this process.

-- Has general information been gathered from child or young person, staff and parent carers regarding their needs and strengths?
+- Has general information been gathered from the child or young person, staff and parent carers regarding their needs and strengths?
 This could be through observations, 1:1 work, attainment tracking and consultation with parent carers.

 - What information has an observation of the child or young person given you?